Print full article

 - Multispot HIV-1/HIV-2 test - a rapid enzyme immunoassay used for the detection and differentiation of HIV-1 and HIV-2 antibodies.

-- Viral load testing—to decide when to start therapy and to monitor therapy and HIV progression.
+- Viral load testing - determines the amount of virus present in a patient's bloodstream.
+It is used to decide when to start therapy and to monitor therapy and HIV progression.

 - CD4 T-cell testing—to decide when to start therapy and to monitor therapy, HIV progression, and the status of the immune system.